What we know about Fort Lauderdale suspect

 • Santiago had no significant foreign travel that was ever flagged, another official said.

-• He visited the FBI's Anchorage, Alaska, office a few months ago and told them that an intelligence agency was telling him to watch ISIS videos, according to law enforcement officials.
+• He visited the FBI's Anchorage, Alaska, office a few months ago and told them an intelligence agency was telling him to watch ISIS videos, according to law enforcement officials.

-• The officials said Santiago's associates were concerned because he said he was hearing voices; they accompanied him to the FBI office in Anchorage.
+• The officials said Santiago's associates were concerned because he said he was hearing voices; they had accompanied him to the FBI office in Anchorage.

-• The FBI looked into Santiago's background and saw his military history but found no other information to indicate radicalization, officials said.
+• The FBI looked into Santiago's background and saw his military history but found no information to indicate radicalization, officials said.
 The FBI asked local police to take him to the hospital for a mental health evaluation.
 Santiago voluntarily checked himself in.

-• Santiago lived in Alaska was employed by an Anchorage security company, a law enforcement official said.
+• Santiago lived in Alaska and was employed by an Anchorage security company, a law enforcement official said.